 The Cross Timbers Duck Derby will take place on September 21, 2019, at The River Walk at Central Park in Flower Mound, Texas.
-A minimum of 10,000 ducks will be launched at approximately 1:00 pm.
+All ducks adopted by Noon on race day will be entered into the race.
+We will launch at approximately 1:00 pm.
 The first 10 ducks through the finish line will win some amazing prizes.

 How will I know if my duck wins?